akio-tomiya/Gaugefields.jl/README.md

 # This is a package for Lattice QCD codes.

-This is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl)
+This will be used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) as a utility.

 # What this package can do:
 This package has following functionarities